 Latest cancer research, as reported by the BBC, reveals once again that a balanced diet is essential for good long-term health.
 Italian researchers have discovered that people who tend to consume more bread than average are at a greater risk of developing cancer of the kidney.

 The Italian study examined data from more than 2,300 people.
-The results shown that increased pasta and rice could consumption could also moderately raise the risk of developing cancer.
+The results shown that increased pasta and rice consumption could also moderately raise the risk of developing cancer.
 Some foods such as vegetables and poultry seem to reduce the risk of developing cancer.

-This study will come as a concern for Italians especially because of their lover for pasta and bread.
+This study will come as a concern for Italians especially because of their love for pasta and bread.
 Although many Italians follow a more “Mediterranean diet” with fresh, in season fruits and vegetables and lean meats and dairy, they also consume a lot of bread and pasta.

 However, Cancer Research UK said it was the first time such a claim had been made and warned people not to be alarmed.
 More research should be carried out to test the results further.